 Benefit Cost Ratio (B:C Ratio):

-The economic viability of cashew cultivation was evaluated using the Benefit Cost ratio, computed as:
+The economic viability of cashew cultivation was evaluated using the Benefit-Cost ratio, computed as:

 Benefit cost ratio=Gross returnsTotal cost

-Gross returns were calculated by multiplying the total production with the prevailing market price of cashew during the study period.
+Gross returns were calculated by multiplying the total production by the prevailing market price of cashew during the study period.

 3. RESULTS AND DISCUSSION

-To examine the economic dimensions of cashew cultivation in the South Konkan region, a per-hectare cost analysis was undertaken for the major cashew-growing districts of Ratnagiri and Sindhudurg using the Cost-A, Cost-B and Cost-C frameworks, which capture variable, fixed and imputed cost.
-The detailed cost composition for each district along with the regional average is presented in Tables 1 to 3, highlighting the relative contribution of major cost components and inter-district variations in total cultivation expenditure.
+To examine the economic dimensions of cashew cultivation in the South Konkan region, a per-hectare cost analysis was undertaken for the major cashew-growing districts of Ratnagiri and Sindhudurg using the Cost-A, Cost-B and Cost-C frameworks, which capture variable, fixed and imputed costs.
+The detailed cost composition for each district, along with the regional average, is presented in Tables 1 to 3, highlighting the relative contribution of major cost components and inter-district variations in total cultivation expenditure.

 3.1 Cost of cashew cultivation in Ratnagiri district

-The per hectare cost structure of cashew cultivation in Ratnagiri district is presented in Table 1.
+The per-hectare cost structure of cashew cultivation in Ratnagiri district is presented in Table 1.
 The overall cost of cultivation (Cost-C) was estimated at ₹96,993 per hectare, while Cost-A and Cost-B amounted to ₹33,953 and ₹83,515, respectively.
 Among the various cost components, the rental value of land constituted the dominant cost component, accounting for ₹28,543 (29.43%) of the total cost.
 This was followed by hired human labour ₹22,768 (23.47%), amortization cost ₹20,700 (21.34%), and family human labour ₹10,338 (10.66%), indicating the predominance of land, labour and orchard establishment expenses in the overall cost composition of cashew cultivation.
 Other input-related expenditures included fertilizers ₹6,622 (6.83%) and insecticides ₹1,864 (1.92%), which accounted for comparatively smaller shares of total cultivation cost.
 The average yield was 14.47 quintals per hectare, generating gross returns of ₹1,71,846 per hectare.
 The cost of production was estimated at ₹6,703 per quintal, indicating that cashew cultivation in Ratnagiri district is economically feasible with favourable returns relative to the cost of production.

 3.2 Cost of cashew cultivation in Sindhudurg district

 The per hectare cost of cashew cultivation in Sindhudurg district is summarized in Table 2.
 The estimated total cultivation cost (Cost-C) was ₹1,00,526 per hectare, while Cost-A and Cost-B were ₹18,767 and ₹69,970, respectively.
 The rental value of land formed the largest cost component, accounting for ₹30,045 (29.89%) of the total cost.
 This was followed by family human labour ₹28,837 (28.69%), amortization cost ₹20,700 (20.59%), and hired human labour ₹8,463 (8.42%), highlighting the significant role of land, labour and orchard establishment cost in cashew production.
-Other expenditures included fertilizers ₹6,591 (6.56%), insecticides ₹1,591 (1.58%), and insurance premium ₹380 (0.38%), which constituted relatively smaller proportions of the total cost.
+Other expenditures included fertilizers ₹6,591 (6.56%), insecticides ₹1,591 (1.58%), and insurance premiums ₹380 (0.38%), which constituted relatively smaller proportions of the total cost.
 The average yield was 15.05 quintals per hectare, generating gross returns of ₹1,80,856 per hectare.
 The cost of production was estimated at ₹6,679 per quintal, indicating that cashew cultivation in Sindhudurg district provides stable economic returns under prevailing production conditions.

 3.3 Cost of cashew cultivation in the South Konkan region